jgillick/avr-multidrop-bootloader/README.md

 8. When pages have been sent without errors, the programmer will send the `END` message, informing all nodes to exit the booloader and start their programs.

+## Programmers

+Here's the list of programmers that support this bootloader:

+ * [Node Multibootloader](https://github.com/jgillick/node-multibootloader) - Node library with command line programming interface.

 ## The Signal Line